The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 • Highlights: Family suites, the Kids Ritz program, and proximity to family attractions like Berjaya Times Square Theme Park.

-W Hotel Kuala Lumpur (that’s where we stayed – I review it in the end of the article)
+W Hotel Kuala Lumpur (that’s where we stayed, I review it at the end of the article)

 • Price: Around $180-$300 per night.